nataz77/awesome-k8s/README.md

 - [kubeprober](https://github.com/erda-project/kubeprober) is a diagnostic tool designed for large-scale Kubernetes clusters.
 - [Datree](https://github.com/datreeio/datree) is a CLI tool to ensure K8s manifests and Helm charts follow best practices as well as your organization’s policies.
 - [goldilocks](https://github.com/FairwindsOps/goldilocks) is a utility that can help you identify a starting point for resource requests and limits.
-- [kubedoom](https://github.com/storax/kubedoom) kill pods inside your Kubernetes cluster by shooting them in Doom!
 - [kubeletctl](https://github.com/cyberark/kubeletctl) A client for kubelet

+## Kubernetes tooling - chaos engineering
+- [KubeInvaders](https://github.com/lucky-sideburn/KubeInvaders): it's like Space Invaders but the aliens are pods or worker nodes.
+- [kubedoom](https://github.com/storax/kubedoom) allows you to kill pods inside your Kubernetes cluster by shooting them in Doom!
+- [ChaosKube](https://github.com/linki/chaoskube) is a tool that periodically kills random pods in your Kubernetes cluster to test resiliency.
+- [PowerfulSeal](https://github.com/powerfulseal/powerfulseal) injects failure into your Kubernetes clusters, so that you can detect problems as early as possible.
+It allows for writing scenarios describing complete chaos experiments.

 ## Container registry
 - [Harbor](https://goharbor.io/) is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.